vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 Most mailbox providers will treat soft and hard- fails directives similarly, but it is [recommended](https://dmarcian.com/spf-best-practices/) to mirror the DMARC policy as the technology is deployed: use softfail (`~all`) if the DMARC policies are "none" and "quarantine", and use hardfail (`-all`) if you have moved to a "reject" policy.

-> ***NOTE:*** If an email cannot pass SPF (e.g. due to relaying), it can be hard rejected at the SMTP level with an SPF hardfail (`-all`), which may prevent DMARC and DKIM evaluation.
+> **NOTE**: If an email cannot pass SPF (e.g. due to relaying), it can be hard rejected at the SMTP level with an SPF hardfail (`-all`), which may prevent DMARC and DKIM evaluation.
 If you are unsure whether your senders are passing SPF, then [consider using an SPF softfail (`~all`)](https://www.mailhardener.com/blog/why-mailhardener-recommends-spf-softfail-over-fail) along with DMARC set to reject (`p=reject`).
 This ensures that the DMARC and DKIM evaluation is always performed in the absence of a valid SPF validation.

 ### Limitations of SPF
 Although SPF performs reasonably well in theory, it has several limitations that make it insufficient on its own to fully protect a sending domain.